 Over the past few years, we have read about many large employers scrapping the traditional annual review format citing it as outdated and irrelevant.
 These organisations have discovered that continuous performance reviews are a better fit with the growing number of millennial employees – a demographic no business can afford to ignore.
-According to PWC, millennials will make up an estimated 50% of the global workforce by 2020.

 So why is this generation prompting a change in process?
 To quote Accenture CEO, Pierre Nanterme, “the old ways of employee engagement simply don’t cut it.”
 Millennials expect access to real-time data with information on demand, and this needs to be replicated in the workplace.
 But if the staff / manager relationship is changing, how can small businesses keep up with larger employers to attract and retain the best talent?

 Let’s face it, the annual appraisal is often dreaded by both the manager and employee.
 From a manager perspective; it’s the time where an awkward conversation may need to take place, accompanied by endless amounts of form filling.
 From an employee point of view, it’s often the only opportunity to discuss pay and potential promotion.
 There are also other factors influencing the shift:

 - Staff want regular feedback.
 Meeting annually to review performance is not only often demoralising, but can be de-motivating.
 Highlighting areas of improvement in one bulk session with an employee is never going to be a positive experience.
 At this stage, it’s also often too late to tackle any serious performance problems or issues causing the disengagement of the employee.
 Regular feedback allows staff to review their output throughout the year.
 It also helps them to make changes, flag up if they are struggling, or request a change of direction.